JBHerve/Dryade---deprecated/README.md

 ## Todos

  - Procedural river.
  - Relief based on hydrography.
  - Grant more control on final result.
- - Anything to create more realistic natural and beautiful landscape /
+ - Anything to create more realistic natural and beautiful landscape.

 ## License
 Feel free to use thoses script in any of your creations.
 I will be really glad if you send me some screenshots of your Unity projects which use them.